Tips for effective music practice sessions

 You know, that part of the song that is giving you a hard time every single time.
 Should you just go through the whole thing again and hope for the best?
 Wrong!
 You should definitely address the problem.
 Identify it, isolate it, understand what is going wrong and break the whole passage into small and more manageable chunks, slow it down and build up using the metronome.

 Although you’ll need different strategies for different problems, you’ll see that this approach yields great results in the long run.
-You’ll have to be creative to solve specific problems so don’t shy away to come up with your own exercises to tackle your personal difficulties.
+You’ll have to be creative to solve specific problems.
+Don’t shy away to come up with your own exercises to tackle your personal difficulties.
 And again, try to create little pieces of music from the exercises you create to overcome your personal difficulties.
 It will make your practice sessions more musical, more fun and yet more challenging.

 Drummer with a Core